davidpots/playsongnotes/_lessons/65 [Pink Floyd] Wish You Were Here.md

 ## Editor's notes

-Simple version below, meant to get folks started with this song.
+In this lesson, I'll show you how to play the classic Pink Floyd song "Wish You Were Here".
+I'll show you how to play the intro (with tabs), explain the chords needed, talk about strumming pattern, and more.
+This is just a fabulous song, great for beginners (I keep this version as easy as possible), but also quite fun for seasoned musicians.
+Here's what I cover in the lesson:

+Video timestamps:

+- 0:00 Playthrough
+- 2:20 Lesson overview
+- 3:34 Intro Riff, part 1
+- 5:40 Intro Riff, part 2
+- 7:05 Verse strumming, simple
+- 7:50 Verse strumming, advanced

 The more musically astute among you will notice some corners I may have cut in some of the very minor details with the intro riff's tab.
 I also am using standard chord shapes for the verse/chorus chords (where I believe Pink Floyd likely plays inversions of these chords, such as C/G and D/F#).

 ## Intro riff